-The bill enacts a procedure for deciding, when a "reclassified misdemeanor drug possession offense" (see below) is committed within the territory of a municipal court or county court, whether that court or the court of common pleas of the county in which the municipal or county court is located, will hear the case pertaining to the offense.
-Under the bill, if a person commits a reclassified misdemeanor drug possession offense within the territory of a municipal court or county court, the charges must be filed in the municipal court or county court or county court.
-After the charges are filed in the municipal court or county court, whichever is applicable, on the motion of the prosecutor in the case, on the motion of the defendant, or on its own motion, may transfer the case to the court of common pleas of the court or county court has exclusive jurisdiction over all actions or proceedings in the case.
-If the municipal court or county court or county court does transfer the case to the court of common pleas, the court of common pleas has exclusive jurisdiction in the case.72
+The bill enacts a procedure that specifies, when a "reclassified misdemeanor drug possession offense" (see below) is committed within the territory of a municipal court or county court, which court will hear the case pertaining to the offense.
+Under the bill, if a person commits a reclassified misdemeanor drug possession offense within the territory of a municipal court or county court, the charges must be filed in the court of common pleas of the county in which the offense was committed.
+The court of common pleas has exclusive jurisdiction over all actions or proceedings in the case.70